 Mitigate the effects of stock market volatility?

-Add investments that have lower correlation to traditional stock and bond markets?
+Further diversify by adding investments that have lower correlation to traditional stock and bond markets?

 Hedge your portfolio against inflation or rising interest rates?